abeltavares/hotel_performance_analysis/README.md

 # Hotel Performance Analysis
 This is a Power BI report that analyzes the performance of a hotel.
 The report includes visualizations and analysis of the organization's financials, including the balance sheet, income statement, and revenue analysis.
 Additionally, it includes a detailed analysis of customer trends and expenditure patterns.

 The report is based on fictional data and is provided anonymously, without reference to any specific company.
-The purpose of this report is to demonstrate the capabilities of Power BI as a data analysis tool and to showcase some of the most common visualizations and analyses used in financial reporting.
+The purpose of this report is to demonstrate the capabilities of Power BI as a data analysis tool and to showcase some visualizations and analyses used in financial reporting.

 ## Table of Contents